scarggy-design1/CP2-projects/BATTLE/README.md

 ## Current features
 ---
 + there is a radar chart that shows you your characters stats!
++ I use pandas to display the max and min of the character stats
 + The program runs

 ## Contributors